JohnSpahr/PreMail/README.md

 A simple Gmail app for Palm/HP webOS!
 (Works in 2021)

-## Unfortubarely PreMail no longer works.
+## Unfortunately, PreMail no longer works.
 Thank you to everyone who contributed.

 - Created and maintained by [John Spahr](https://github.com/JohnSpahr).
 - Auto updater, custom headers, and more by [codepoet80](https://github.com/codepoet80).